Close Menu

 Actually, they make some damn fine golf clubs and at very reasonable prices.
 I’ve said for a while that I think they are the best golf clubs for beginners.
 And while I personally didn’t hit the Stix 4 hybrid as well as the other clubs in that set, it has mostly to do with my affinity for the current 4 iron I carry.
 I think that most new golfers will really benefit from having this club in their bag.

-But you can also buy the Stix 4 Hybrid individually.
+You can buy the Stix 4 Hybrid individually.
 And while they did double the price (going from what was originally $75 up to $150), I actually still think it’s a compelling offer.
-This isn’t some Mickey Mouse toy club.
-It’s a legit, high-performing hybrid.
-And even at the higher price, it’s still less than most of anything else you can find.
+And you can regularly find it on sale for just over $100.

 Best Hybrid for Beginners